Samsung and Apple's upcoming smartwatches might allow blood glucose monitoring | Pocketnow

 Looks like the smartwatch wars will be hotter in 2021.
 After bringing blood oxygen saturation, ECG, and blood pressure measurement to their smartwatches, Apple and Samsung have reportedly set their sights on another impressive feature for their upcoming smartwatches – blood sugar (or glucose) level measurement.

-As per a report by ETNews, Samsung’s upcoming smartwatch – tentatively called Galaxy Watch Active 3 – will employ a non-invasive technology for taking blood sugar (or glucose) level measurements.
+As per a report by ETNews, Samsung’s upcoming smartwatch – tentatively called Galaxy Watch 4 – will employ a non-invasive technology for taking blood sugar (or glucose) level measurements.
 The company will rely on an optical sensor for doing so.
 While the exact technology is yet to be detailed, Samsung researchers showcased a non-invasive blood glucose monitoring technique in collaboration with experts from the Massachusetts Institute of Technology (MIT) back in January last year.

 Samsung’s research team relied on a technology called Raman Spectroscopy that uses lasers to identify the chemical composition of blood.
 The team managed to deliver the highest accuracy rate for blood glucose level monitoring using a non-invasive technology by modifying the Raman Spectroscopy method.
 As per the ETNews report, Samsung is going to launch three smartwatches in 2021, and they will likely come with the new blood glucose level measurement capability.